Ronald Gene Simmons: Discoveries at the home

-Autopsy results and other evidence
+Autopsy results, victim identification, and other evidence

+State Medical Examiner Fahmy Malak said on December 30 that positive identifications had been made for all 16 bodies.

+The same day, Becky Simmons' family said they would arrange cremations for the bodies of family members not claimed by in-laws.

-On December 31, 1987, Bolin announced autopsy results for 14 bodies found at the Simmons residence.
+On December 31, 1987, Bolin announced preliminary autopsy results for 14 bodies found at the Simmons residence.
 Eight were strangled, and six were shot.
 Becky Simmons, 46, was shot twice in the head; Gene Jr., 26, four times in the head and once in the abdomen; Sheila, 24, six times in the head; Dennis McNulty, 33, once in the head; William H. Simmons II twice in the head; Renata five times in the head and twice in the neck.
 Bolin noted some bodies had cords around their necks.
+Bolin said blood was found on the ceiling, walls, and floor of a rear bedroom, including a bloody handprint, and that, if there was a struggle, it was probably Gene Jr. fighting for his life.
+He said Mrs. Simmons was placed in the grave first, followed by the oldest son, Gene.
+Bolin also stated that it would have taken only three to seven minutes to strangle each child, and it could have been done quietly.